Geometric multigrid for an implicit-time immersed boundary method: Big-Box Smoothing

 \subsection{Solver performance}

 We use the same test problem presented in the previous section.
 We begin with initial guess of zero for the velocity and pressure, and we record the number of cycles needed to reduce the residual by a factor of $10^{-6}$ for a range of stiffness.
 The finest grid is $32\times32$, and we use V-cycle multigrid with one presmoothing sweep and one postsmoothing sweep ($\nu_1=\nu_2=1$).
 We perform the test for box sizes $n_x = n_y = 1$, $2$, $4$, $8$, and $16$.
+The coarsest grid in the V-cycle on which the exact solve is performed is $N_{c}\times N_{c}$ where $N_{c}=\max(4,n_{x})$.
+In later tests the size of the coarsest grid is chosen in the same manor.

 Figure \ref{big_box_cnt:fig}(a) shows iteration counts as a function of stiffness for the stand-alone multigrid solver.
 The single-box smoothing results from the previous test are also included to facilitate comparison.
 Interestingly, the method with box sizes 2 and 4 fails at approximately the same stiffnesses as the single-box smoother.
 Before failure, the iteration counts are smaller with the bigger boxes.
 Box sizes 8 and 16 show significantly better performance for stiff problems.
 The iteration count does not start increasing rapidly until a relative stiffness of about $100$.
 The method with box sizes 8 and 16 eventually fails, but at a stiffness that is about an order of magnitude beyond the stiffnesses at which the small-box smoothers fail.
 Notice that the iteration counts with box size 8 and box size 16 are very similar.